PanduKonala/Australian-Solar-Data-Analysis/README.md

 • Power Generation is Inversely Proportional to Rainfall

 > From the Analysis, we can conclude the following:
+>
-> • Maximum temperature recorded: 51.26 C
+• Maximum temperature recorded: 51.26 C

-• Maximum Humidity recorded: 102.89
+• Maximum Humidity recorded: 102.89 g/m3

-• Maximum global horizontal radiation recorded:  2725.60
+• Maximum global horizontal radiation recorded:  2725.60 W/m²

-• Maximum diffuse horizontal radiation: 2134.98
+• Maximum diffuse horizontal radiation: 2134.98 W/m²

-• Maximum Rainfall recorded: 67.199
+• Maximum Rainfall recorded: 67.199 mm

-• Maximum wind speed recorded:54.39
+• Maximum wind speed recorded:54.39 Kmph

 • The active power is 3.67kW which was recorded when the radiation was high.